Conference notices and advice are also available on the AALL Discussion Forum.

 La Trobe University.

-Changing identities.
-Refereed Proceedings - Language and Academic Skills Conference, University of Wollongong, 29-20 November.
+The 5th Biennial Conference, Changing identities.
+(Link currently broken - to be updated) Refereed Proceedings - Language and Academic Skills Conference, University of Wollongong, 29-20 November.
 Uta Fischer, Bronwyn James, Alisa Percy, Jan Skillen, Neil Trivett (Eds)

 Teaching communication skills in the disciplines (54.3MB).
 Proceedings of the Australian Communication Skills Conference.
 The University of Melbourne, October 1-2.